ramrom/rams_dot_files/cheatsheets/build_dependency_tools_cheatsheet.md

-# BUILD DEPENDECY TOOLS CHEATSHEET
+# BUILD DEPENDENCY TOOLS CHEATSHEET

 ## MAKE
 - oldest build tool, was used for java but really focused on c/c++ ecosystem